Kalof, Linda (ed.). 2017. The Oxford Handbook of Animal Studies. New York: Oxford University Press.

 Noll, S. (2013) Broiler Chickens and a Critique of the Epistemic Foundations of Selective Breeding and Genetic Modification.
 Journal of Agricultural and Environmental Ethics 26(1), 2013, 273-280.

-Beck, D., Ivanovic, M., Noll, S., & Werkheiser, I. (2013).
+Beck, D., Ivanovic, M., Noll, S. and Werkheiser, I. (2013).
 The Ethics of Consuming: Community, Agency, and Participation in Global Food Systems.
 In Helena Rocklinsberg and Per Sandin (eds), The Ethics of Consumption: The Citizen, The Market, and The Law, 437-451.
 Netherlands: Wageningen Academic Publishers.

 Thompson, P. B. (2013).
 Environmentalism and posthumanism.
 Essays in the Philosophy of Humanism, 21(2), 63-73.